-It has been three years since Carrie Fisher passed away.
-This was our tribute to her.
+Carrie Fisher passed away on December 27, 2016.
+This was my tribute to her.

 Over the course of forty years, Carrie Fisher has brought Leia to life in the Star Wars saga.
 Her final performance will take place in The Last Jedi, book-ending her legacy as the mold-breaking, trend setting, badass Princess and General that stole our hearts, opened our minds, and sassed us with a tack-sharp wit, blending brilliance and candidness unique to Carrie and Carrie alone.
 There was no one like her, and there will never be another like her.
 This is my farewell to Carrie Fisher.

 “I think I am Princess Leia and Princess Leia is me.”

 In The Force Awakens, Carrie Fisher returned to the character that had defined her career, and defined her to generations of fans, after thirty-two years.
 She seemed to have a certain level of peace with that.
 Instead of running away from it, she embraced it, and cherished it.
 She knew the responsibility and honor she had but also knew to never take it too seriously, always ready with a self-deprecating line to level out the discomfort of being considered a hero and an icon.

 The daughter of actress Debbie Reynolds and singer Eddie Fisher, Carrie Fisher’s pathway seemed inevitably paved before she took her first steps.
 Star Wars would become her first starring role, which she filmed at the age of 19, and little did she know it would stay with her until the end.
 There was no stepping stone, Carrie was catapulted into mega-stardom as Star Wars became the underdog film that changed movies forever, breaking box office records and instantly making Carrie Fisher a household name.
 She went on to star in two sequels, The Empire Strikes Back, and 1983’s Return of the Jedi, completing George Lucas’s trilogy.